Billy Sherwood

 William Wyman Sherwood (born March 14, 1965) is an American multi-instrumentalist, songwriter, singer, record producer and mixing engineer.
-He is best known for his tenures in the English progressive rock band Yes as guitarist and keyboardist in 1994 and from 1997 to 2000 and as bassist since 2015, following the death of original bassist Chris Squire.
-He is also known for working with former and current Yes members on other projects.
+He is best known as the current bassist and backing vocalist in English progressive rock band Yes (following the death of original bassist Chris Squire in 2015), and previously played guitar and keyboards with the band as a touring member in 1994 and as a full member from 1997 to 2000.
+He is also known for working with former and current Yes members on other projects such as Arc of Life, Circa and Yoso.

-In addition to his involvement with Yes, Sherwood is the frontman of progressive rock groups World Trade, Circa and formerly Lodgic.
-In 2017, he joined Asia after the death of original singer and bassist John Wetton.
+In addition to his involvement with Yes, Sherwood has been the frontman of progressive rock groups World Trade and Lodgic.
+In 2017, he toured as lead singer for Asia after the death of original singer and bassist John Wetton.
 Outside of these bands, Sherwood has worked as a producer since the 1990s, most notably on tribute albums dedicated to Pink Floyd, The Beatles, Queen and many others.
 He is also a solo artist, having released ten studio albums to date.

-Early life
+Personal life

 Sherwood was born on March 14, 1965, in Las Vegas, Nevada.
 He was born into a musical family; his father Bobby Sherwood was an actor, musician, and big band leader and his mother Phyllis is a former singer and drummer.
 His brother Michael was a singer and keyboardist.
 Sherwood's godfather was comedian Milton Berle.
+As a teenager, Sherwood moved to Los Angeles with his mother (following his parents' divorce) and by the age of sixteen had established himself as a drummer.
+He would subsequently move to bass guitar at the urging of future Lodgic collaborator Jimmy Haun, subsequently becoming skilled at guitar, keyboards and singing, as well as learning engineering and production.

+Sherwood currently divides his time between homes in London and Las Vegas, with his recording studio being based in Las Vegas.